BA Philosophy and Classical Civilisation

 For the Fieldtrip modules, a deposit is usually required in September/October to ensure a place with the full cost due in December/January.
 Payment is made to the Finance Office on campus or through the online payment facility.

-For any students considering studying BA Philosophy and Classical Studies at UWTSD it is worthwhile attending a Visit Day or Open Day.
+For any students considering studying BA Philosophy and Classical Civilisation at UWTSD it is worthwhile attending a Visit Day or Open Day.
 You can take a tour of the Lampeter campus, meet some students, and question the lecturers to get a comprehensive understanding of the university and its teaching.
 To find out more about forthcoming dates visit the Open Day and Visit Day pages.